kacperkuuu/IoT-and-Cloud-Computing/README.md

 # IoT-and-Cloud-Computing

 ### Description
-It uses Open AI Whisper model and by recording 2 second chunks from default audio input device, prints recognized speech.
-Works with both CPU and CUDA and has special function for choosing it so it wont crash.
-Require linux to dockerize it.
-I know there are tokens and ssl certs in code but its just for testing okay..
+This application utilizes the OpenAI Whisper model to capture 2-second audio segments from the default input device and display the transcribed speech.
+It is compatible with both CPU and CUDA, with a dedicated function for selecting the appropriate mode to prevent crashes.
+The application requires Linux for dockerization.
+Although there are tokens and SSL certificates in the code, they are included solely for testing purposes, so no worries.

 ### Linux required for easier installation, making docker can read microphone from windows is quite complicated